-Draven players love champs that can make their job easier, either by softening up targets with poke or by holding them in place to line up axe throws.
-Unlike some other Supports, Neeko’s CC goes through minions which makes it tricky to dodge.
+Draven players love champs that can make their job easier by softening up targets with poke or by holding them in place to line up axe throws.
+Unlike some other Supports, Neeko’s CC goes through minions, making it tricky to dodge.
 Opponents will have to worry about simultaneously dodging axes and Tangle-Barbs.

 Jhin excels when laning with a Support who has the ability to lock people in place.
 He can also provide his own variety of roots and slows from his own kit.